X

 Matthew Boyd's name has always been fantasy-relevant to varying degrees.
 At age 34, he is putting together one of his better seasons with eight wins, a 2.54 ERA, and a 1.08 WHIP in 17 starts with the Cubs.
 His current pace aligns with a career season; should fantasy managers assume he can continue his run at this point in his career?

 Boyd's new pitching approach this season stands out.
 He has relied on his four-seam fastball more than he has in some time at 46.3%.
-He typically works up in the zone with his fastball, but this season he hasn't located the pitch up as much.
+He typically works up in the zone with his fastball, but this season, he hasn't located the pitch up as much.
 Consequently, he has allowed a career-high 87.9% contact rate with the pitch and just a 7.0% swinging-strike rate, compared to 10.9% last season.

 He has traded strikeouts for contact, but his batted-ball profile has been fine.
 He has done a good job limiting hard contact, inducing a lot of weak contact in the air.
-This has allowed him to pitch deep into games, averaging almost 6 IP/GS with 12 quality starts.
+This has allowed him to pitch deep into games, averaging almost six IP/GS with 12 quality starts.

 Boyd has gotten excellent results this season by shifting his approach.
 He has traded strikeouts for non-damaging contact.
 While this can work, it leaves less room for error, especially with such a high average launch angle.
-I think Boyd should continue to provide fantasy value in points leagues since he has pitched deep into games, but would consider trying to sell-high on him in roto leagues.
+I think Boyd should continue to provide fantasy value in points leagues since he has pitched deep into games, but I would consider trying to sell high on him in roto leagues.

 Fantasy Baseball Hitter Fallers